carltonf/carltonf-blog-source/_posts/2016-08-06-revisiting-todo-of-this-site.md

 ## Populate Wiki

 I would call this part partially done as dozens of entries have been added since then.
-However there are not as mangy as I'd like.
+However there are not as many as I'd like.
 However, at present I believe a completely independent wiki is not necessary.
 Much like the value of sidenote/marginnote, wiki should serve posts as reference source, and thus many features planned for wikis are scratched.